 Carte Blanche by Jeffrey Deaver

-I thought it would be interesting to read the first James Bond book Casino Royale, by Ian Fleming, and then read a newer Bond book written by Jeffrey Deaver ~ who was selected by the estate to carry on Fleming's character.
-Others over the years have written Bond novels, but I found Deaver and Carte Blanche to be a perfect mix of the classic Bond with a contemporary, modern reboot.
-James is in his early thirties, a veteran of the Afghan war, who joins a new organization independant of MI5 or MI6.
+I found Jeffrey Deaver and Carte Blanche to be a perfect mix of the classic Bond with a contemporary, modern reboot.
+At this stage, Bond is in his early thirties, a veteran of the Afghan war, who joins a new organization independent of MI5 or MI6.

-We are introduced again to Moneypenny, M and Q and there is a brief section which describes how James became a 00 agent.
-While this is not new, it doesn't drag or hinder the tone of the book at all.
+We are introduced again to Moneypenny, M, and Q, and there is a brief section that describes how James became a 00 agent.
+While not new, it doesn't drag or hinder the tone of the book at all.

-Deaver has done a great job of maintaining the style and tone of the other Bond books I have read, while punching it up with more action and intrigue.
-This never gets out of hand, or becomes overly gratuitous.
-The action is mainly physical; hand fights, gun fights, and it's always in a believable way ~ you can see an actual person carrying out these plans.
+Deaver has done a great job of maintaining the style and tone of the series while punching it up with more action and intrigue.
+This never gets out of hand or becomes overly gratuitous.
+The action is mainly physical: hand fights, gunfights, and it's always in a believable way—you can see an actual person carrying out these plans.
 He has weaknesses but keeps his eye on the main goal of the job at hand.
 He is not a superhero or super spy, but an ordinary man fighting evil.

 There is also a side story about Bond's search for the truth about his family.
 Were his parents spies as well?
 Some questions are answered in ways that build nicely on the Bond character.

-While Hydt's recycling plant, with all it's material crushing equipment could lead to story into an overblown finale, Deaver stays with the tone of the original Bond character and keeps the action man to man and physical.
+While Hydt's recycling plant, with all its material crushing equipment, could lead the story into an overblown finale, Deaver stays with the tone of the original Bond character and keeps the action man to man.
 There are plenty of twists and great characters.

 If you like action, this is a Bond book to read.